Columbia’s common stock is listed and traded on the New York Stock Exchange (NYSE) under the ticker symbol “CXP,” and has been since October 10, 2013.

 Effective August 14, 2013, Columbia executed a four-for-one reverse stock split of the Company’s outstanding shares in preparation for its listing on the New York Stock Exchange in October 2013.
 Click here to read the Form 8-K Columbia filed with the SEC on August 7, 2013, regarding the reverse stock split.

 Dividend tax treatment information for Columbia’s common stock is usually announced by the third week of January and subsequently posted on www.REIT.com, a public website hosted by the National Association of Real Estate Investment Trusts (NAREIT).
 We also report such data to direct stockholders on their Form 1099-DIV, and it is reported to all banks, brokers, and custodians.
+As a helpful reference, we have also compiled a chart of Columbia’s Historical 1099-DIV Information, which includes all historical dividend information currently available.

 American Stock Transfer & Trust Company Phone: 855-347-0042 (toll-free) Email: help@astfinancial.com (For your protection, please do not send personal or account information via email.)